OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-action-card.md

 ::
 ```

-### Avatar Props
+### Props
 These are the properties and attributes associated to the {{ $doc.constructorName }} constructor:

-#### ShAvatar Properties and Attributes Description
+#### Properties and Attributes Description
-The {{ $doc.constructorName }} constructor creates a display format showcasing an avatar that represents a project member, including links to their social media profiles.
+The {{ $doc.constructorName }} constructor allows for clients and customers to subscribe to a newsletter or any other subscription-type format.
 Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.

 <table>
   <thead>